imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 Python Indentation , When you write python code the indentation is very important , Indentation is refer the block of code.

-To comment the single # (hash) is used in the python program
+To comment the single # (hash) is used in the python program and commenting the multiple line, it should be wrap inside triple quotes

 ```
-i = 10
+i = input("Enter the value for i:") # assuming the i values are entered as 10
 # If condition to check values are greater than
 if i > 20:
     print("10 is greater than 20")